slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+> *"Man is not worried by real problems so much as by his imagined anxieties about real problems."  -- Epictetus*

 - the only thing complaining does is convince other people that you are not in control.
 - cages aren't made of iron, they're made of thoughts.
 - we don't have anxiety for things we think we can handle!